stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/mariadb.md

 That's it!
 You can now run SQL queries from anywhere on Sherlock to your own MariaDB instance.

 !!! tip "SQL data is persistent"

+### Persistent DB instances

+!!! tip "SQL data is persistent"

     All the data you import in your SQL databases will be persistent across jobs.
-Meaning that you can run a MariaDB server job for the day, import data in its database, stop the job, and resubmit the same MariaDB server job the next day: all your data will still be there as long as the location you've chosen for your database (the `$DB_DIR` defined in the [Preparation](#preparation) steps) is on a persistent [storage location][url_storage].
+Meaning that you can run a PostgreSQL server job for the day, import data in its database, stop the job, and resubmit the same PostgreSQL server job the next day: all your data will still be there as long as the location you've chosen for your database (the `$DB_DIR` defined in the [Preparation](#preparation) steps) is on a persistent [storage location][url_storage].

+If you need database access for more than the maximum runtime of a job, you can use the instructions provided to define [self-resubmitting recurring jobs][url_recurring_jobs] and submit long-running database instances.

 [comment]: #  (link URLs -----------------------------------------------------)